 UVM is an institutional member of ACDA.
 College dance students attend the ACDA regional conference offered each spring at various campuses throughout New England, and enjoy the opportunity to take classes with professionals and present works from their university dance programs.
 Our Dance Program commits to bringing original work created by UVM students to ACDA each year.
-Four UVM student choreographers have been chosen for ACDA regional "best of" Gala Concerts:
+Five UVM choreographers (4 student; 1 faculty) have been chosen for ACDA regional “best of” Gala Concerts:

 - 2008 - Heather Cairl, Dirthead (Connecticut College)

 - 2010 - Meghan Burgess, Quickie (Boston University)

 - 2012 - Dan Yablonsky, Non-Mechanical Tools of Human Advancement (Connecticut College).
 This dance was chosen for presentation in the ACDA National College Dance Festival held at the Kennedy Center in Washington, DC

 - 2016 - Mollie Morgan, Fine Line (Springfield College).
 This dance was chosen as an alternate for presentation in the ACDA National College Dance Festival held at the Kennedy Center in Washington, DC